cthlbrennan/Baby-Jay-Productions/README.md

 ### Frequent Site Users

-- As a new site user, I would like the website to be responsive to different screen widths, so that I can easily view it on a variety of devices.
+- As a frequent site user, I would like the website to be responsive to different screen widths, so that I can easily view it on a variety of devices.

 ## Wireframes